Sylhet Shahi Eidgah

-Sylhet Shahi Eidgah (সিলেট শাহী ঈদগাহ), or simply Shahi Eidgah, is an open prayer hall situated in Sylhet, north-east Bangladesh, three kilometers to the north-east of the circuit house, meant for the Eid prayers.
-It was built during the rule of Mughal Sultan Sarfaraz Khan.
-More than 100,000 people can perform prayer at same time in this eidgah.
+The Sylhet Shahi Eidgah (সিলেট শাহী ঈদগাহ), or simply Shahi Eidgah, is an open prayer hall situated in Sylhet, north-east Bangladesh, three kilometers to the north-east of the guru nanak international circuit house, meant for the Eid prayers.
 It is also one of the most visited tourist spots in the city.
-Recently, the gates were rebuilt to ensure safety and security.
 As well as for prayer uses and Islamic congregations, the eidgah has historically been a place to give speeches and host rallies by the likes of Mohandas Gandhi and Muhammad Ali Jinnah.
 There have also been battles taken place there such as the Muharram Rebellion.